teejusb/teejusb-pad/README.md

 > <sup>1</sup> Try and get the flattest piece of plywood from your local hardware store.
 I notice a lot my options were slightly warped so I tried picking out the one with the least warping.
 Even if it's slightly dinged/has holes, that's likely okay as we will be using the wood filler to smoothen it out (step 1 below).

-> <sup>2</sup> For the Polycarbonate, I personally got the edges chamfered and the corners cut which does cost extra (for a total of ~$56).
+> <sup>2</sup> For the polycarbonate, I personally got the edges chamfered and the corners cut which does cost extra (for a total of ~$56).
 This makes the panel identical to an ITG/DDR panel in shape.
 You can alternatively simply get 10 3⁄4" x 3 15⁄16" rectangles for about $6 per panel.

 > <sup>3</sup> I personally had access to a 3D printer so I only spent about $20 in materials.
 I don't know how much it costs to print these parts using a local service.